JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 ### 2. Remove the background in the main pane

-Background removal can help us improve accuracy, as the bot may recognize some parts of the background as an icon which is a kind of  false positive.
+Background removal can help us improve accuracy, as the bot may recognize some parts of the background as an icon which are false positives.

 To remove the background, there are 2 steps.